gudnm/codekatas/README.md

 # Code Katas
-Keep your skills sharp by implementing tricky algorithms and data structures over and over again
+Keep your skills sharp by implementing tricky algorithms and data structures

+To practice, clone this repo, run the jupyter notebook, and complete the code stubs.
+Rinse and repeat.